NREL/H2Integrate/docs/developer_guide/adding_a_new_technology.md

 ```

 3. **Write the cost model for your technology.**
-For this simplistic case, we will skip the cost model.
 The process for writing a cost model is similar to the performance model, with the required inputs and outputs defined in the technology cost model baseclass.
-The technology cost model baseclass should inherit the main cost model baseclass (`CostModelBaseClass`) with additional inputs, outputs, setup added as necessary.
+The technology cost model baseclass should inherit the main cost model baseclass (`CostModelBaseClass`) with additional inputs, outputs, and setup added as necessary.
 The `CostModelBaseClass` has no predefined inputs, but all cost models must output `CapEx`, `OpEx`, and `cost_year`.

-If the dollar-year for the costs (capex and opex) are **inherent to the cost model**, a cost model may look like below:
+If the dollar-year for the costs (capex and opex) are **inherent to the cost model**, e.g. costs are always output with a certain associated dollar-year, a cost model may look like this:
 ```python
 from attrs import field, define from h2integrate.core.utilities import BaseConfig, merge_shared_inputs